OliverSBeresford/sudoku-solver/README.md

 ## Prerequisites

-- Python 3.6 or above should be installed on your system.
+- Python 3.8 or above should be installed on your system (or you should be able to make a virtual environment of version 3.8 or above).
 If Python is not installed, you can download it from the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)
-- You should probably have a version of python between 3.6 and 3.12, because 3.12 has not been tested
+- You should probably have a version of python between 3.8 and 3.12, because 3.12 has not been tested

 ## Installation